If the PDF DRM protection software you are evaluating can be simply broken then you might as well save your money.

 If no plug-in or standalone viewer is required then what you are getting is PDF password protection.
 The decryption key MUST be sent in the protected file, and therefore is easily compromized by the standard PDF password removal software freely available on the Internet.
 PDF editing software can then remove what is left of the ‘protection’.

-Apart from being easily compromized, the weakness of zero footprint solutions is that they cannot control print screen, printing controls, virtual environments, and so on because they have nothing to do it with.
-Also, they cannot verify if they are running properly, compromized by a plug-in to Acrobat, or control dates/times, numbers of views, prints, and so on.
+Apart from being easily compromized, the weakness of zero footprint solutions is that they cannot control third party screen grabbers, printing controls (limit prints or stop printing to PDF files), virtual environments, and so on because they have nothing to do it with.
+Also, they cannot verify if they are running properly, compromized by a plug-in, etc.

 Companies selling PDF DRM or PDF Security zero footprint solutions often quote the DMCA (Digital Millennium Copyright Act) for protection of your PDF documents (telling your users they must not remove the security) but that is not offering you any real protection at all.
 You might want to ask yourself why you would pay more for something that offers you no additional protection to the PDF password security that comes with $50 PDF editing software.